-The rate in the electrification of vehicles has risen since last years and.
-Despite that, electric vehicles are quiet, NVH stays as a major aspect in vehicle development.
-The typical NVH issues are electric or gear whine from E-machine and Gearbox.
-Inverter also as a part of the system can contribute to noise, directly or by affecting E-machine.Simulation methodologies and CAE workflows are also developing to contribute to electric drives development.
-Front loading in the concept and layout design phase are necessary to avoid big NVH issues at the end of development.
-The authors previously presented a workflow for combining the electric and mechanical noise for electric drives for this front loading.
-Current paper shows the application of presented workflow for NVH simulation and validation for an Interior Permanent Magnet (IPM) Machine.
-There are two main other aspects relevant for NVH in electric drives, the gearbox and inverter.
+The rate in the electrification of vehicles has risen in recent years and, despite that electric vehicles are quiet, NVH remains a major requirement of vehicle development.
+The typical NVH issues are gear whine from the gearbox, noise from the E-machine or electromagnetic whine, as well as the noise from the inverter, and noise from inverter harmonics effect on E-machine.Simulation methodologies and CAE workflows are being enhanced to contribute to electric drive systems development.
+Front loading in the concept and layout design phase are necessary to avoid significant NVH issues at the end of development.
+The authors previously presented a workflow for combining the electric and mechanical noise for electric drives for the concept and layout design phases.
+This paper shows an application of the formerly presented workflow for NVH simulation and validation of a system with an Interior Permanent Magnet (IPM) E-machine.
+Other than E-machine noise two main other aspects relevant for NVH in electric drives, the gearbox and inverter.
 The inverter has two effects on NVH: it radiates noise itself, often not a significant source, but also creates an excitation supplied to the electric machine as current.
-The effect of these inverter harmonics the on the E-machine are shown.
+The effect of these inverter harmonics on the E-machine is shown.
 The simulation of this current from an inverter is presented and compared with measurements.
-The gearbox simulation workflow is briefly discussed and a guideline for selecting the gear ratios depending on the number of slots and poles is discussed.
-Lastly, aspects of integration of subsystems in a full electric drive unit also discussed.
+The gearbox simulation workflow is briefly discussed and a guideline for selecting the gear ratios depending on the number of slots and poles is deliberated.
+Lastly, integration aspects of subsystems in a full electric drive unit also discussed.